syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/047_Google_PubSub/README.md

 };
 ```

 This driver is a reusable configuration snippet configured to send log messages using the `http()` driver using a template.
-The source of this configuration snippet can be accessed on [GitHub](https://github.com/syslog-ng/syslog-ng/blob/master/scl/google/google-pubsub.conf).
+The source of the Google Pub/Sub configuration snippet can be accessed on GitHub.